-Those who are tall, with husky, builds have bigger penises than those who are short and skinny.

-Those with big thumbs, big hands, big feet have larger than average penises.

-Some racial or ethnic groups have larger penises than other racial, ethnic groups.
+Tall men, with husky, builds have bigger penises than short and skinny men.
+FALSE Men with big thumbs, big hands, big feet have larger than average penises.
+FALSE Some racial or ethnic groups have larger penises than other racial, ethnic groups.
+FALSE Man with larger peniese have more say drive

-than those with smaller penises.

-Those with larger penises have more sex drive
+Men with larger penises have more sex drive FALSE than men with smaller penises.